-A variety of plants, propagated from our historic properties, are now available for sale at the Gift Shop at Robert Mills.
+A variety of plants, propagated from our historic properties, are now available for sale at the online Gift Shop at Robert Mills.
 The plants available for sale will rotate throughout the year based on season and availability.
 As you plan your garden, consider adding some plants from our historic gardens!
 Plus, all proceeds support Historic Columbia.

-Spring 2019 Plant Sale
+Fall 2020 Plant Sale

 There's more where that came from!